 I even locked myself out of my car yesterday when I got out to pay for some tacos.
 That gave me a whole hour of waiting for the locksmith to think about tacos and review my list of Austin restaurant recommendations.
 I’m really overwhelmed by all the choices here.
 I don’t know if any taco will be able to beat the mushroom taco that I got from Torchy’s Tacos last night, though.
-Goodness!
+So good.

 Back to Thai food.
 This pineapple fried rice was inspired by a meal at Sweet Basil in Norman, Oklahoma over the holidays.
 I really loved the combination of sweet, caramelized pineapple with Thai spices.
 I can’t claim that my version is traditional, but it does taste very close to my memories of that dish.
 I used some leftover bell pepper instead of tomato and thought it was pretty great that way.

 The cooking method for this fried rice is a riff on my spicy kale and coconut stir fry, so if you’re a fan of that recipe, I think you’ll love this one, too, as well as the coconut fried rice in my cookbook.
-This meal comes together very quickly once you start cooking, so make sure that your ingredients are prepped and ready before you turn on the heat!
+This meal comes together very quickly, so make sure your ingredients are ready to go before you get started.